Accounting Cost Behavior

 5. Step-variable costs

-We have defined two basic types of costs which are variable costs and fixed costs.
-Another cost type is a step-variable cost which is defined as follows:
+We have defined two basic types of costs: variable and fixed.
+Another cost type is step-variable, which is defined as follows:

 To illustrate step-variable costs, let us return to our example with valve production.
 One employee can operate equipment to produce 100 valves per day.
-If 320 valves need to be produced, Friends Corporation would hire four employees (three employees won't be enough because three employees can only produce 300 valves).
-If the valves production requirement is increased to 400 units, four workers will still be able to cope with the load.
+If 320 valves need to be produced, Friends Company would hire four employees (three employees won't be enough because three employees can only produce 300 valves).
+If the valve production requirement is increased to 400 units, four workers will still be able to cope with the work load.
 However, for 410 valves, an additional, fifth employee would be needed.
-Thus, the payroll costs change in steps, from costs for four employees for 320 units and 400 units, to payroll costs for five employees for 410 units.
+Thus, the company's payroll costs change in steps, from costs for four employees at 320 or 400 units, to payroll costs for five employees at 410 units.

 Illustration 9: Step-variable cost graph